Dominic-Pace/video-gallery/README.md

 - View a gallery of YouTube videos
 - Add new videos to the gallery
+- Edit Existing Videos in the Gallery
+- Remove a Video from the Gallery
 - View individual video details and watch in the app.